jundalisay/spblist/content/en/research/descartes/passions/article-123.md

 Just as laughter is never caused by extreme joy, tears do not come from extreme sadness, but only from that which is moderate and accompanied or followed by some feeling of love or even joy.

-To understand their origin, it must be noted that although vapors continually emanate from all parts of our body, none of them exit as much as from the eyes, due to the size of the optic nerves and the multitude of small arteries through which they enter.
+Vapors continually emanate from all parts of our body.
+But none of them exit as much as from the eyes, due to:
+- the size of the optic nerves and
+- the multitude of small arteries through which they enter.

 Just as sweat consists only of vapors that, exiting from other parts, convert into water on their surface, tears form from vapors that exit from the eyes.